RI Hockey History Timeline

 Near the end of the ‘30s, a trio that would go on to be one of the greatest lines in NHL history gained notice in Providence.
 It didn’t take long before Milt Schmidt, Bobby Bauer and Woody Dumart were promoted from the Reds to the Boston Bruins.
 Known as the “Kraut Line,’’ the trio is enshrined in the Hockey Hall of Fame in Toronto.

-The Reds won their first Calder Cup championship in 1937-38 with future Hall of Famer Frank “Mr. Zero’’ Brimsek in the net.
+After capturing two more Fontaine Cups in the Can-Am League, the AHL was formed and the Reds won their first of four Calder Cup championships in 1937-38 with future Hall of Famer Frank “Mr. Zero’’ Brimsek in the net.

 LaSalle star and Cranston native Ralph Warburton scored five goals and two assists for Dartmouth against Cornell on Jan.
 20, 1945.
 Warburton and fellow Rhode Islanders George Pulliam and Dick Rondeau, who set 8 collegiate scoring records, starred on a Big Green team that went 45-0-1 between 1941 and 1945.